andriayr/Phase-0/week-2/wireframe-reflection.md

 <b>What is a wireframe?</b>

-A website wireframe, is the equivalent to, blueprint...it is a basically visual guide that represents the skeletal framework of a website.
+A website wireframe, is the equivalent to a blueprint...it is basically a visual guide that represents the skeletal framework of a website.
 Wireframes are created for the purpose of arranging components of the site to best accomplish a particular purpose for a clients needs/wants.

 <b>What are the benefits of wireframing?</b>